goncvlo/Ranking/README.md

 The dataset used is `ml-100k`, from MovieLens, which consists of "(...)
 100,000 ratings (1-5) from 943 users on 1682 movies (...)".

 #### :popcorn: App
+Movie recommendation app that suggests 3 personalized movies for each user.
+Easily accessible via a web API, deployed with FastAPI, Docker, and Google Cloud.

 link > https://spiffy-dragon-2cdc30.netlify.app/

 #### :test_tube: Work